arangodb/docs/3.9/data-modeling-naming-conventions-database-names.md

   * The maximum allowed length of a database name is 64 bytes
   * Database names are case-sensitive

-* For extended naming convention
+* For the _extended_ naming convention:
-  * Names can consist of characters not comprised within the ASCII table, such as japanese or arabic letters, emojis, letters with accetuation.
-Also, former ASCII characters that were banned in the traditional naming convention are now accepted.
+  * Names can consist of UTF-8 characters not comprised within the ASCII table, such as Japanese or Arabic letters, emojis, letters with accentuation.
+Also, some ASCII characters that are disallowed in the _traditional_ naming convention are accepted.
-  * `.` is accepted, only not as first character for the name.
-  * `" "` spaces are accepted, but only in between characters of the name.
-Leading or trailing spaces are not allowed, but are trimmed from the name when a database with such characters is created.
+  * ` ` spaces are accepted, but only in between characters of the name.
+Leading or trailing spaces are not allowed, but are automatically trimmed from the name when a database is created.
-  * Names cannot contain the character `/` at any position.
-  * Names cannot contain the character `:` at any position.
-  * Names cannot contain control characters (below ASCII code 32), such as `\n`, `\t`, `\r`, including `\0`, at any position.
+  * Names cannot contain the characters `/` or `:` at any position, nor any control characters (below ASCII code 32), such as `\n`, `\t`, `\r`, including `\0`.
-  * Utf8 characters are allowed.
+  * `.` (dot), `_` (underscore) and the numeric digits `0-9` are not allowed as the first character, but at later positions.
   * Database names are case sensitive.
-  * Names starting with `_` are considered to be system databases, hence, this character is allowed, but not as the first character of the name if the database is not a system one.
-  * Names must not start with numeric digits `0-9`.
-  * Other ASCII characters not cited above are allowed at any position.
+  * The maximum length of a database name is 128 bytes.
+As a UTF-8 character may consist of multiple bytes, this does not necessarily equate to 128 characters.